luciamartinf/Landmarks_generator/README.md

 * `--model_version MODEL_VERSION`

-     &nbsp;&nbsp;&nbsp;&nbsp; Specifies the version of the model.
+     &nbsp;&nbsp;&nbsp;&nbsp; Define version of the model manually.
 If not provided, the next available version will be used.

 * `--ouput_dir DIR`